-Layer 3) Security & Privacy: InCommon, OpenStack Keystone, LDAP, Sentry, SqrrlSecurity & Privacy is of course a huge area present implicitly or explicitly in all applications.
-It covers authentication and authorization of users and the security of running systems.
+Figure 2.
+Kaleidoscope of (Apache) Big Data Stack (ABDS) and HPC Technologies and authorization of users and the security of running systems.
 In the Internet there are many authentication systems with sites often allowing you to use Facebook, Microsoft, Google etc. credentials.
-InCommon, operated by Internet2, federates research and higher education institutions, in the United States with identity management and related services.
+InCommon, operated by Internet2, federates research and higher education institutions, in the United States with identity management and related services while Eduroam has international scope.
+Such federated identity based authentication and authorization is made possible because of the open standards like OpenID, SAML and OAuth.